Marianna3011/ChoirKids_SWSN/Final_report_simplified.md

 ## Abstract

-The cold-start problem—predicting properties of nodes with minimal connectivity—is a critical challenge in graph-based recommendation systems.
+The cold-start problem - predicting properties of nodes with minimal connectivity - is a critical challenge in graph-based recommendation systems.
 This project investigates whether Graph Neural Network techniques from LinkedIn's LiGNN framework, specifically GraphSAGE with multi-hop neighborhood sampling, can effectively handle cold-start scenarios when transferred to a different domain: product recommendation networks.

 We apply GraphSAGE to the OGB ogbn-products dataset, an Amazon co-purchasing graph with 2.45 million products and 61.9 million edges.
 We define cold-start nodes as products with degree ≤ 2, representing items with minimal purchase history (9.6% of all nodes).
-Our comprehensive evaluation reveals a significant performance gap: while GraphSAGE achieves 89.27% accuracy on well-connected products, performance drops to 74.64% for cold-start items—a 14.63 percentage point degradation.
+Our comprehensive evaluation reveals a significant performance gap: while GraphSAGE achieves 89.27% accuracy on well-connected products, performance drops to 74.64% for cold-start items - a 14.63 percentage point degradation.

 This work provides the first reproducible cold-start benchmark on public graph data, quantifying how GNN methods designed for social networks transfer to e-commerce recommendation graphs.
 Our findings demonstrate that while multi-hop sampling provides partial compensation for limited connectivity (achieving 65-75% accuracy compared to 27% for feature-only baselines), the cold-start problem remains a substantial challenge requiring domain-specific solutions.
 The dataset contains 236,337 total cold-start nodes (degree ≤ 2), with 99.85% concentrated in the test set (235,990 nodes), representing realistic deployment scenarios where recommendations must be made for many low-interaction products.